Back to School

 When I picked up my youngest on her last day of kindergarten last year, I asked how she was feeling.
 “Not good,” she responded, with tears in her eyes.
 She had loved kindergarten and was going to miss her amazing teacher, seeing her friends every day, learning new things, and sharing all her newfound knowledge with her family.
 Not surprisingly, I started crying too.

 Kindergarten is a magical year.
-And if your little kid is headed to school in the fall, they have so much to look forward to in Kindergarten.
+And if your little kid is headed to school in the fall, they have so much to look forward to in kindergarten.
 Most teachers will say kids don’t need to really learn anything to prepare for kindergarten when it comes to academic skills, outside of recognizing their name, letters, and numbers.
 Instead, skills like building independence, being social with peers, listening, and following directions are higher on the readiness list for kindergarten.
 Ahead of the school year this fall, here are a few things you can do to support your future kindergartener as they get ready for this special milestone.

 1. Practice Letters and Number Recognition

-Deluxe Wooden Stamp Set: ABCs & 123s
+Deluxe Wooden Stamp Set

 Encourage fine motor skills, creativity, and learning letters and numbers.
 You can even help kids spell out their name with stamps.